hendri54/CollegeEntry/docs/src/index.md

 ```

 Notational note: Several functions have suffixes that indicate the dimensions of the objects to be returned.
 For example, `type_mass_jl` returns the mass of types by (type, location), whereas `type_mass_j` returns the total mass of each type across locations.

+Notation (Latex symbols) are provided into object constructors as `LatexLH.SymbolTable` objects. `make_test_symbol_table()` contains all the objects that need to be defined for all variations of entry scenarios.

 ## Admission rules